osazee-ero/AI-powered-Virtual-Lab/Readme.md

 **Instructions**

-- clone the repo or download the zip file.
+- download all the project files from https://1drv.ms/u/s!Aq1P6-KG-rfxmaciRX6ARW44x-BSng?e=dCTW9A
-- Place the 'ssd_mobilenet_v2_converted_from_tf.blob' model in your model folder in the depthAI python module.
+- Place your trained 'ssd_mobilenet_v2_converted_from_tf.blob' model in your model folder in the depthAI python module.
 - Open Unity Game engine and navigate to the VirtualLab2 directory as project directory, then launch.
 - Plug in your OAK-D camera, then Run the python file modified_rgb_mobilenet.py to listen for connection from Unity.
 - Play the Unity game simulation, and click "Connect", wait for connection to be established.